seebi/rdf.sh/README.md

 <a name="skolemize"></a>
 ### Materialize / skolemize bnodes (`skolemize`)

-Blank nodes can be painful, so this command materializes all blank nodes as full IRIs.
+Blank nodes can be painful,
+so this command materializes all blank nodes as full IRIs.
-The first parameter is the RDF file while the second parameter is an optional namespace for the UUID minted IRIs (default is `urn:uuid:`).
+The first parameter is the RDF file, while the second parameter is an optional namespace for the UUID minted IRIs (default is `urn:uuid:`).

 <a name="turtleize"></a>
 ### re-format RDF files in turtle (`turtleize`)